Finbarlin/waymo-e2e-driving-analysis/README.md

 ## 📂 Project Structure
 Below are the folder structure:

-- `data/`: Contains python module to pre-process and classify raw data, and processed Waymo dataset files.
+- `data/`: Contains python module to pre-process and classify raw data.
 - `notebooks/`: Jupyter notebooks for analysis and visualization.
 - `src/`: Source code modules for analysis and visualization.
 - `presentation_slides.pdf`: Presentation slides.